LueFlue/Task-Killer/README.md

 You can use it to Kill Programs with force.
 If you don't know how just enter the program with **.EXE** after.

 Installation:
-1. Download the taskkiler.bat
+1. Download the folder
-2. Run the file
+2. Run the file (bat or exe)
 3. Enter the program you want to taskkill
 4. Wait a few seconds and the program is closed.